 An introduction to Ilulissat

 It is the third-largest city (village? village!) in Greenland with about 4500 inhabitants (after Nuuk and Sisimiut) and easily the most touristic village in Greenland.
-And just flying into Ilulissat (you’ll be most likely transferring at Kangerlussuaq international airport) or getting there by ferry (which I didn’t do myself, but heard great things about that from multiple other travellers) will instantly show you why the village is so famous: it’s breath-taking, amazing, magical, out-of-this-world icebergs.
+And just flying into Ilulissat (you’ll be most likely transferring at Kangerlussuaq international airport) or getting there by ferry (which I didn’t do myself, but heard great things about that from multiple other travelers) will instantly show you why the village is so famous: it’s breath-taking, amazing, magical, out-of-this-world icebergs.
 You won’t be surprised to learn that Ilulissat actually means ‘icebergs’ in Greenlandic.

-And finally, there is a claim that the iceberg that sank Titanic was most probably born in Ilulissat.
+And finally, there is a claim that the iceberg that sank the Titanic was most probably born in Ilulissat.

 Why you’ll love Ilulissat